gvwilson/thirdbit/_posts/2008/2008-06-13-another-week-of-progress.md

 ---
 Our students all seem to be making progress:
 <ul>
-	<li>Kosta Zabashta has posted a (rather quiet) <a href="http://drprojectirc.wordpress.com/2008/06/13/current-state/">screencast</a> showing the current state of IRC integration.
+	<li>Kosta Zabashta has posted a (rather quiet) screencast showing the current state of IRC integration.
 Your comments on the user interface would be very welcome.</li>
 	<li>Eva Wong has been wrestling with <a href="http://iwa-wong.livejournal.com/2382.html">security and domains in Flex</a>.
 Input would be welcome --- surely it can't be this hard?
 Meanwhile, Matthew Basset managed to <a href="http://mbasset.wordpress.com/2008/06/13/steady-as-she-goes/">burn 100% of his CPU</a> on logging, but is making good progress regardless.</li>
 	<li>Nick Jamil has posted a summary of <a href="http://nickjamil.livejournal.com/9932.html">what he's learned and done so far</a>.</li>
 	<li>Victoria Mui has discovered <a href="http://idea021.wordpress.com/2008/06/13/document-me/">how useful writing documentation can be</a> when you're trying to learn your way around legacy code.</li>